Condition Analysis

 2

-- Climbing on wet Fell Sandstone causes permanent, irreversible damage to holds — classics at Shaftoe are already showing wear from poor-condition climbing.
+- Climbing on wet Fell Sandstone causes permanent, irreversible damage to holds — classic problems at Shaftoe are already showing wear from poor-condition ascents.

 Reasoning